jbloomlab/jbloomlab.github.io/README.md

 keywords:
     - "Influenza"
     - "Within-host evolution"
-selected: true # <------- OPTIONAL, this will add the publication to a list of selected publications
+selected: true # <------- OPTIONAL, this will add the paper to a list of selected paper
 ---
 ```

 Most fields are self-explanatory.
-The `keywords` field is automatically parsed by the website, allowing you to quickly filter all of our publications for the ones relevant to you.
+The `keywords` field is automatically parsed by the website, allowing you to quickly filter all of our papers for the ones relevant to you.
 Please reference this for existing keywords that pertain to your paper.
-Select a representative image from your paper and add it to the `assets/papers` directory.
+Select a representative image from your paper and add it to the `assets/papers` directory using the same base name as for the markdown file.

-There is an optional key called `selected:` that if added and set to `true` will add the publication to a list of selected publications at the top of the page.
+There is an optional key called `selected:` that if added and set to `true` will add the paper to a list of selected paper at the top of the page.

 ### Adding Software/Projects